Redness of the face is caused by the growth of many small blood vessels in the face.

 Fortunately, there are many treatments for rosacea, including topical and oral antibiotics and anti-redness creams and serums, laser, and light.

 Vascular lasers, referring to lasers that are effective for treating blood vessels, are often used to treat rosacea.
 At Advanced Dermatology we have 3 different vascular lasers.
 The VBeam, also known as pulsed dye laser, was the original laser used to treat redness of the skin and was originally developed to treat port-wine stains or vascular birthmarks.
 Advanced Dermatology has the newest model of the VBeam which allows us to gently and effectively treat blood vessels and redness without bruising.
 Another light source we typically use for rosacea is the elight with the SRA handpiece (SRA= skin rejuvenation advanced).
 This not only treats redness but also brown pigment from sun damage.
 Dr. Taub published a paper, when that technology was first introduced, on its effectiveness for rosacea treatment, not only for the redness but also to reduce the blushing, discomfort, and even breakouts of rosacea.
-Finally, we also have the Vantage/Genesis laser, a 1064 nanometer wavelength that is good for background redness as well as larger blood vessels.

 Although most people will benefit from any of these lasers, some seem to do better with one versus another, or we combine them to get the best of each one.
 We can effectively treat each individuals’ case of rosacea or vessels with vascular lasers.